 In Definition VS, the scalars do not have to be complex numbers.
-They can come from what are called in more advanced mathematics, "fields" (see Section F for more on these objects).
+They can come from what are called in more advanced mathematics, "fields".
 Examples of fields are the set of complex numbers, the set of real numbers, the set of rational numbers, and even the finite set of "binary numbers", $\{0, 1\}$ .
 There are many, many others.
 In this case we would call V a vector space over (the field) F.